bwagenseller/bwagenseller.github.io/operating_systems/ubuntu/linux_notes.md

 ## Pushing / Pulling Files With SCP

 > The `-q` option in scp disables the progress meter as well as warning and diagnostic messages from ssh.
+The `-r` option allows you to cipy over directories.

 We demonstrated above on how to push a file to a remote server with the following command: